(updated September 28, 2020)

 If you are accompanying or visiting a patient, please help us maintain a safe environment by following these guidelines:

-- Support persons must be free from illness and will not be permitted to enter the hospital if they are exhibiting fever, sore throat, shortness of breath, cough, or flu-like symptoms.
+- Support persons must be free from illness and will not be permitted to enter if they are exhibiting fever, sore throat, shortness of breath, cough, or flu-like symptoms.

-- Support persons will undergo a temperature check and screening questions before being permitted to enter the hospital.
-Anyone who screens positive or has a temperature of 99.5° or higher will be unable to visit.
+- Support persons will undergo a temperature check and screening questions before being permitted to enter.
+Anyone who screens positive or has a temperature of 99.5° or higher will be unable to enter.

-- Support persons must wear a mask covering their nose and mouth while in the hospital, including in a patient room.
+- Support persons must wear a mask covering their nose and mouth while in a Morris Hospital facility, including in a patient room.

 - Support persons may only eat or drink in the hospital cafeteria in order to assure that masks are in place at all times in inpatient care and reception areas.

-- Support persons must maintain 6 feet of distancing from others while in the hospital.
+- Support persons must maintain 6 feet of distancing from others.

 - Other than use of the cafeteria, gift shop, or restroom, support persons must remain in the designated reception area or patient room at all times.